Azure/data-management-zone/docs/DataManagementAnalytics-AzureDevOpsDeployment.md

-# Data Management Zone - Azure DevOps Deployment
+# Data Management Landing Zone - Azure DevOps Deployment

 In the previous step we have generated a JSON output similar to the following, which will be required in the next steps: